aven330/dsc80project.github.io/README.md

 ### Method

 I conducted a permutation test by randomly shuffling the average ratings across recipes 1000 times.
-For each permutation, I recomputed the difference in mean ratings betIen the two groups to generate a distribution of the test statistic under the null hypothesis.
+For each permutation, I recomputed the difference in mean ratings between the two groups to generate a distribution of the test statistic under the null hypothesis.

 ### Results